-It is important to realize that even when there may be chords specified in a "modal" jazz composition, the soloists are instructed to improvise on the scale implied by the harmony.
-In class we used Herbie Hancock's "Cantaloupe Island" -- a rhythmic piece that shows the influence of on Hancock of both modal improvising and the "funky" rhythms in the music of Horace Silver.
-You saw the musical instructions on the screen in which the modes to be used in the solos were specified -- four measures for each scale.
+It is a rhythmic piece that shows the influence of on Hancock of both modal improvising and the "funky" rhythms in the music of Horace Silver.
+It is like "Watermelon Man" except except instead of following a blues chord progression, each four-measure phrase uses a single mode for improvising.
 Using scales as the basis for improvisations gives the solos a very different sound than working one's way through a series of chord progressions, which may come at the rate of two or more per measure.
-Here is the sheet of music where the player is instructed to think of the melody as using a "chord" (harmony), but the improvising should be done on the specified scale pattern (or mode).
+Here is the sheet of music in which the player is instructed to think of the melody as using a "chord" (harmony), but the improvising should be done on the specified scale pattern (or mode).